 key3 = "value3"

-Since nbsConfig build notecards use the enLSD library, which uses lists instead of strings as key-value names for flexibility, keys can also contain multiple elements separated by the .
+Since nbsConfig build data is stored in LNX, which uses lists instead of strings as key-value names for flexibility, keys can also contain multiple elements separated by the . character.
+If you need to include a . character as part of the key itself, wrap the element in quotes:

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["category", "subcategory"], "value")
+# Equivalent to writing to ["category", "subcategory"] with "value"

 category.subcategory = "value"